Nmartin19/Nacho_Portfolio/README.md

 QUERY: Lines 233 - 272

     * The analysis from December 2020 to April 2021 reveals two distinct vaccination impact patterns across countries.

       - Several nations showed clear vaccination success:

         • France reduced deaths by 28% despite rising cases (+109%), while implementing a substantial vaccination campaign (+484000%).

         • Germany reduced deaths by 57% despite 34% increase in confirmed cases during its vaccination campaign (+1271% new people vaccinated).

         • Similarly, the United States and United Kingdom achieved significant decreases in both cases and deaths alongside successful vaccination programs.

      - However, some countries faced different outcomes:

         • India experienced dramatic increases across all metrics, with cases rising by 672% and deaths by 756%, despite vaccination growth of 735%.

         • Brazil and Turkey showed similar trends, with both countries seeing increases in cases and deaths despite significant vaccination progress.

-  * These contrasting results suggest that while vaccination was crucial in reducing COVID-19 mortality, its effectiveness varied significantly across countries, likely depending on factors such as healthcare capacity, public health measures, and local epidemiological conditions.
+    * - Vaccination effectiveness varied by country, influenced by:

+       • Healthcare capacity

+       • Public health measures

+       • Local conditions